 - The Ricker Library of Art and Architecture is a branch of the University Library, and its collection includes more than 120,000 books, 33,000 serials, and a wide selection of videos.

-- The Rare Book & Manuscript Library, also part of the University Library, includes original illustrated books and rare artists’ editions of books from the fifteenth through twentieth centuries.
+- The Rare Book and Manuscript Library, also part of the University Library, includes original illustrated books and rare artists’ editions of books from the 15th through 20th centuries.

-- The Krannert Art Museum has a permanent collection of over 8,000 works of art from all areas of the world and hosts an ongoing schedule of rotating exhibitions.
+- Krannert Art Museum has a permanent collection of over 10,000 works of art from around the world with eight collection galleries, five special exhibition galleries, and an ongoing schedule of student events, artist lectures, and performances.
+Admission to the museum and student membership are free.

 - The Spurlock Museum is an ethnographic museum with a diverse array of functional and art objects that represent past and present cultures from around the globe.

-- The Japan House built near to campus is a center for the study of Japanese aesthetics and traditional arts.
-It offers University classes on Japanese Aesthetics and the Way of Tea, and community classes on The Way of Tea and ikebana.
+- Japan House is a center for the study of Japanese aesthetics and traditional arts.
+It offers classes on subjects including Japanese aesthetics, the Way of Tea, and ikebana.